 Certificates of course completion will be presented to graduating students (assessed through final day of testing).
 We can’t wait to start growing with you!
 Please note: we are also happy to create custom courses for students with specific interests.
 Email firstname.lastname@example.org with a description of your needs and we’ll start the process of getting you a quote.

 We offer certification courses three times per year: fall semester, winter semester, and summer intensive.
-The spring certification course begins on Saturday, June 7th, and runs for five 8-hour class days, all on Saturdays.
+The summer certification course begins on Saturday, July 12th (note change of date!), and runs for five 8-hour class days, all on Saturdays.
 At the end of the course, there will be an additional day for testing your knowledge.
-The full course dates are June 7th, June 14th, June 21st, June 28th, July 12th, and July 19th (test day).
-Please note that there will be no class on July 5th due to the 4th of July holiday weekend.
+The full course dates are July 12th, July 19th, July 26th, August 2nd, August 9th, and August 16th (test day).

 Sign up today!
 The full cost of the course (35 hours of class time plus one day of testing) is $2,000.